Minor league umpires get hotel upgrade, family leave, raises | FOX Sports

 The refrigerators will be used to store the headgear so that the ice is frozen and can be applied immediately in the case of suspected concussions.

-Umpires will get five paid days of family leave for the birth of a child and additional days at the discretion of management, AMLU President Shaun Francis said.
+Umpires will get five paid days of family leave for the birth of a child and additional days at the discretion of management, AMLU Executive Director Shaun Francis said.
 There is also a new limit of 30 consecutive days worked.

 As part of the agreement, umpires at Class A and above will receive a cash credit for uniforms rather than being provided the clothing.
 Baseball officials will have to meet with the union before implementing new evaluation technology, then meet again after a year of use to obtain the AMLU’s recommendation.
 If baseball does not accept the recommendation, it would have to meet with the union a third time to explain its decision.